 Resilience is the ability to cope with unexpected changes and challenges in your life.
 It’s not always possible to prevent stressful or adverse situations, but you can strengthen your capacity to deal with these challenges.

 What is resilience?

 Resilience is your ability to cope with tough times by applying your inner strength and engaging support networks.
-Resilience can not only enable you to face difficult situations, but often provides an opportunity to further develop your coping skills.
+Resilience can enable you to face difficult situations and maintain good mental health.

 Coping with challenges

 Stress and setbacks are a part of life, and you can’t avoid them.
 A series of challenges, or a traumatic situation, can be hard to deal with.
 If you know you can cope with adversity, that can give you the confidence to get through tough situations.